visualinteractivedata/visualinteractivedata.github.io/index.md

 We are heavily involved in co-organizing [Edinburgh's Data Vis Meetup](https://www.meetup.com/meetup-group-vBHbCmgh).
 [Get in touch with us](mailto:bbach@ed.ac.uk) if you want to become involved.
 Likewise, every last Friday of the month, we're running a [Chart Clinic](chart-clinic.html) for staff and graduat(e/ing) studnets of the University.

 # News
+- _September 2021:_ [Uta Hinrichs](http://www.utahinrichs.de) is joins the VisHub as a Reader.
+Welcome Uta!!!
 - _May 2021:_ Starting the 2nd turn of our [Online Data Visualization Course for Professionals](https://datavis-online.github.io) on May 4th.
 -  _April 2020:_ >> **WE'RE HIRING** for 3(!) postdoc and engineer positions on [networks, storytelling and vis literacy](jobs-viscovery.html) as well as [vis in health](jobs-health.html).
 -   _Dec 2020:_ **Four full [papers](publications.html)** accepted at ACM CHI 2021!!